Dorothy is a Master Gardener, former newspaper reporter, and the author of several books. Michael is a landscape/nature photographer in NM.

 - Cheap soil almost always equals cheap results.
 Those bargain brands are not really a bargain.
 Spending money at a garden center for great plants and then putting them in cheap soil is a recipe for disaster.

-Natural organics can be purchased in a number of different mediums, including:
+Natural organic fertilizers can be purchased in a number of different mediums, including:

 - Cottonseed meal